 Commensurate with U Engage's "project-based learning" mandate to expose students to a "real-world problem or compelling question in [an] area of expertise," this course asks the question: "What stories does the OSU Cascades community have to tell, and how can we bring those stories to light?"
 In addition to the classic U Engage model, wherein student are exposed to different services our campus has to offer, as well as student success strategies, students in this course will become competent communicators in a variety of forms.
 U-Engage courses are open for all first-year students and are appropriate for all majors.
 The classroom environment encourages students to build community.

 Understand and accomplish college-level academic work and explore OSU resources and options that will enhance your college experience and success.
 Opportunity to connect with faculty and peers with common interests in a supportive learning environment.

 BI 198 Biology and Zoology First-Year Seminar (1 credit)

 This seminar is appropriate for first-year biology majors.
-Presentations are made by teachers and researchers discussing various aspects of biology and is an introduction to the biology major at OSU.
-Join our Biology Faculty Program Lead and connect with your major early.
+Faculty and researchers present various aspects of biology and introduce you to the biology major at OSU.
+Join our biology faculty and connect with your major early.

 KIN 131 Intro to Kinesiology (1 credit)

-Overview of the field; career opportunities in exercise and sport science and other professions dealing with the discipline of human movement; orientation to support services.
+Overview of the field; career opportunities in exercise and sports science and other professions dealing with the discipline of human movement; orientation to support services.
 This course is appropriate for first-year kinesiology majors.